chef-boneyard/chef-provisioning/docs/embedding.md

 ### Storing machine data: implementing MachineSpec

-`MachineSpec` is the way you communicate the persisted state of a machine to metal (including save and load).
+`MachineSpec` is the way you communicate the persisted state of a machine to Chef (including save and load).

 MachineSpec has a save() method that saves the machine location data (like its instance ID or Vagrantfile) to persistent storage for later retrieval.
 For chef-client, this location is a Chef node.
 For other applications, you may prefer to store this sort of persistent data elsewhere (test-kitchen has its own server state storage).
 To do that, you will override `MachineSpec` and implement the `save` method (as well as create a method to instantiate YourMachineSpec by loading it back in).